opsschool/curriculum/sysadmin_101.rst

   operations teams to work together, it's possible that groups get too invested in assigning blame, instead of working together to fix an issue

-Fortunately, recent companies there has been more effort on ensuring that both teams are familiar with the concepts of the other - this is often referred to as *DevOps* - the combination of Development and Operations.
+Fortunately, in recent years, many organizations have made more effort to ensure that both teams are familiar with the concepts of the other - this is often referred to as *DevOps* - the combination of Development and Operations.
 Recall :ref:`Darren's story <whats-sysadmin-darren>` - he's an operations person who worked with the developers to ensure that the developers understand the environment that their application will run on.
 The street went both ways,